cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/assignment-2.md

 ---
 content_type: page
-description: This page is the assignment 2 for the MIT course IDS.333 Risk and Decision Analysis of Fall 2021.
+description: This page is assignment 2 for the MIT course IDS.333 Risk and Decision Analysis of Fall 2021.
 draft: false
 title: Assignment 2